Governor's veto helped safeguard newspapers

 Earlier this month, Gov. Larry Hogan (R) let some bills from this year’s foreshortened General Assembly session pass quietly into law without his signature.
-But he vetoed a pile of them — including one whose gubernatorial denial gives the Maryland Independent great relief in this time of economic stress brought on by the novel coronavirus pandemic.
+But he vetoed a pile of them — including one whose gubernatorial denial gives The Recorder great relief in this time of economic stress brought on by the coronavirus pandemic.

 Whether the digital advertising tax could face a legislative override remains to be seen.
 For one thing, the Senate and House still have to feel safe enough to reconvene for a special session.
 This legislative overtime was necessitated by the originally planned 90-day session getting cut short by a few weeks back in March.
 The state’s 188 lawmakers were to gather again this month, but that has been postponed indefinitely as the state moves in various stages through a reopening.

-But for now, Hogan’s veto is great news for the Maryland Independent and other newspapers.
+But for now, Hogan’s veto is great news for The Recorder and other newspapers.
 If the legislation had stood, Maryland would have become the first state to enact such a tax.

 The Maryland Delaware D.C.
-Press Association — of which the Maryland Independent is a long-standing member — and the American Advertising Federation of Baltimore have come out sharply against this digital advertising tax, which could hurt the news industry and the state’s economy overall.
+Press Association — of which The Recorder is a long-standing member — and the American Advertising Federation of Baltimore have come out sharply against this digital advertising tax, which could hurt the news industry and the state’s economy overall.

 Here’s why a sales tax on advertising is a really bad idea: When the cost of advertising goes up, there is less advertising, which leads to less consumer demand.
 Lower consumer demand reduces revenue, creates fewer jobs, slows the economy and reduces the tax’s usefulness as a revenue source.